Laundry Chemistry: What's Actually Safe for Baby Skin?

 Optical Brighteners: The Invisible Coating

-Ever notice how white shirts glow under UV light?
-That's optical brighteners (like stilbenes).
+Optical brighteners (like stilbenes) are the chemicals that make white shirts glow under UV light.
 They don't clean; they coat fabrics with a chemical that reflects blue light to trick the eye.
-This chemical stays on the clothes—and on your baby's skin.
+That coating stays on the clothes, and on your baby's skin.
+The Environmental Working Group rates common brighteners such as disodium distyrylbiphenyl disulfonate poorly for toxicity, and OEKO-TEX's Standard 100 harmful substances list addresses residues like these on the textile side.
 Safety: They are known skin irritants and are toxic to aquatic life.
 Good non-toxic detergents skip them.

 Enzymes: Friend or Foe?

 Enzymes (protease, amylase) digest stains.
 You *need* them to clean cloth diapers or blowout stains.
 Myth: "Enzymes cause rashes."
 Fact: Modern enzymes rinse out effectively.
-Irritation is usually from leftover soap scum (using too much detergent) or fragrance.
+Irritation is usually from leftover soap scum (using too much detergent) or fragrance, the allergen class flagged in the NIH fragrance sensitivity study (DOI: 10.1111/jdv.13303).
 Unless your baby has a rare specific sensitivity, enzymes are safe and helpful.

 Optical brighteners are chemicals designed to stay on your clothes.
 Enzymes are designed to rinse away.
 Avoid the former; embrace the latter.